Family of deceased VUU football player files $10 million lawsuit against school

 "Wilburn's death not only could have been prevented, it should have been prevented," according to the lawsuit.

-According to Hawk, in the last two decades a football player died about every other year as the result of a sickle cell crisis during conditioning.
+According to Hawk, in the past two decades a football player died about every other year as the result of a sickle cell crisis during conditioning.

 A report from the National Athletic Trainers' Association notes that research shows "sickle cells can 'logjam' blood vessels ...
 Sickling can begin in two to three minutes of any all-out exertion – and can reach grave levels soon thereafter if the athlete continues to struggle."

-According to the Centers for Disease Control and Prevention, some people with sickle cell trait, “have been shown to be more likely than those without SCT to experience heat stroke and muscle breakdown when doing intense exercise, such as competitive sports or military training under unfavorable temperatures (very high or low) or conditions.”
+According to the CDC, some people with sickle cell trait “have been shown to be more likely than those without SCT to experience [heatstroke] and muscle breakdown when doing intense exercise, such as competitive sports or military training under unfavorable temperatures [very high or low] or conditions.”

 The NCAA recommends that athletics departments confirm sickle cell trait status of each athlete at the school.
 At VUU, the athletics website included before Wilburn’s arrival a medical form for student-athletes in advance of participation in a sport.